 Who We Are

 Cleveland County Sheriff’s Office Dispatch Center is a department within the Operations Division.
-The dispatch center currently employs 7 full-time dispatchers and a manager who provide service to the citizens of Cleveland County 24 hours a day, 7 days a week, 365 days a year.
+The dispatch center currently employs seven full-time dispatchers and a supervisor who provide service to the citizens of Cleveland County 24 hours a day, 7 days a week, 365 days a year.